-The Negley House is a double-entry house with a typical German flurkuchenhaus floor plan, which was built to house the Negley grandparents, Brethren natives of the Ephrata Cloister in Lancaster County, Pennsylvania.
-The Rock Hill Farm of the Negley era may be studied for its usage and patterns traditional to German, Brethren, and Mennonite families, who immigrated to Pennsylvania in order to practice their religion freely.
+The original Negley House was a double-entry house with a typical German flurkuchenhaus floor plan, which was built to house the Negley grandparents, Brethren natives of the Ephrata Cloister in Lancaster County, Pennsylvania.

 Researchers from all over the country seek out the Library and are introduced to The Conococheague Institute at the same time.
 Containing nearly 7,000 print volumes, some dating back to the 17th century, the Institute’s library provides resources for expanding one’s knowledge on the many facets of Rock Hill Farm.
 Genealogists and local history researchers will find a trove of information!
 The library’s collections catalog is available to research on-line.